mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > 3\.
 The simile of the lamp illustrates two aspects of this world of ours: (a) A lamp goes on burning only as long as fuel is fed into it.
 So also this world continues only while we have cravings.

-Craving is [part of] ignorance, because ignorance is intellectually you cannot pin down, emotionally you feel lost or terrified, volitionally you are always against [something].
-That’s why craving very naturally comes up, because you cannot pin down ...
+Craving is [part of] ignorance.
+Because ignorance is [that] intellectually you cannot pin down [anything], emotionally you feel lost or terrified, volitionally you are always against [something]; that’s why craving very naturally comes up.
+Because you cannot pin down ...

 *[Tape change.]*

-... [uneasy] the more you try to hang on.
-This is craving.
-Very naturally craving comes up.
+... [you are more uneasy] the more you try to hang on.
+This is craving; very naturally craving comes up.

 “[...]
+A lamp goes on burning only as long as fuel is fed into it.
 So also this world continues only while we have cravings.”
 That’s why in a sense we have to use craving in the big scale.
-I don’t know *how* to use it in the big scale.
-The big scale is using craving for saving all sentient beings.
+I don’t know how to use it in the big scale.
+The big scale is to use craving for saving all sentient beings.

 And also craving is very dangerous because you create the cause of human troubles.
-You can’t live in peace and harmony.
+You cannot live in peace and harmony.
 But on the other hand, cravings are very strong energies by which you can lead to the human world, you can take care of human life.
 For instance, you can seek for the truth constantly, whatever happens; this is really human craving.
 So craving also has two aspects of meaning.

 > When craving ceases to supply the drive, the world will come to an end.

 That doesn’t mean the complete destruction of the world.
-“When craving ceases to supply the drive, the world will come to an end” means you have to understand where craving comes from – in other words, what is original nature, what is human nature.
+“When craving ceases to supply the drive, the world will come to an end” means you have to understand where craving comes from – in other words, what is [original] human nature.
 If you really understand craving, you can handle the craving in a better way.
 But practically, we don’t have a particular pattern: you cannot say we should handle craving in this way, or in that way, because daily life is changing constantly.
 That’s why I told you before, broadly speaking, we constantly have to be humble and modest in our daily living.
 And on the other hand, we have to be brave toward future life.
 At that time you can really use craving in the big scale, for seeking for the truth.

 And the second point:

 > (b) In their Indian form, before glass chimneys came to be used, lamps were liable to be blown out by the wind.
 Likewise one conditioned thing is very easily disturbed by others, and the continued existence of conditioned dharmas is all the time distinctly precarious.

-In other words, the human world is very weak, in a sense, because it is liable to be destroyed by others very easily.
-In a sense human beings are weak, but as long as you have craving, you believe “I am strong.”
+In other words, the human world is very weak, because it is liable to be destroyed by others very easily.
+Human beings are very weak, in a sense.
+But as long as you have craving, you believe “I am strong.”
 On the other hand, cravings are very breakable, very weak, just like a lamp.

 So very naturally, “continued existence of conditioned dharmas is all the time distinctly precarious.”
 [It is] always unstable, uneasy.
 You don’t know what it is.
 So finally, day after day, from moment to moment, all you have to do is to make every possible effort to learn what life is.
 That’s all you have to do.
 Because intellectually, no matter how long you try to pin down what life is, you don’t know.
 So this is a final practice we have to do.